What Is Cultural SEL? A Guide for Families and Educators

 Kids don’t leave their culture at the door.
 When SEL welcomes every story and background, learning becomes a bridge that brings kids together instead of pushing them apart.

-What’s Different About Cultural SEL?
+What’s Different About Culturally Responsive SEL?

 Plenty of SEL programs talk about empathy and respect, but Cultural SEL goes further.
 It asks adults to: